 If you’re using Streamlabs Desktop—a free live streaming software to help you customize your stream on platforms such as Twitch, Facebook Live, and YouTube—reducing your stream delay is easier than you may think.

-- When in Streamlabs Desktop, go to Preferences, then Advanced.
+- When in Streamlabs Desktop, go to Settings, then Advanced.

-- Scroll down to where you see Stream Delay.
+- Scroll down to where you see Network.

 P.S.
-To learn about all the ways this amazing streaming software works to enhance your live stream, check out these resources to get you started with Streamlabs Desktop.
+Low latency mode isn't currently a feature available for Mac users.
+Instead, those using iOS need set their stream to low latency mode via the plattform they wish to stream on (keep reading this blog for more in-depth details).
+To learn about all the way you can use this amazing streaming software to enhance your live stream, check out these resources to get you started with Streamlabs Desktop.

 How to Reduce Stream Delay on Twitch

 If you’re streaming directly from Twitch, reducing your stream delay is also rather simple.

 - From your Twitch Creator Dashboard, head to Settings, then Stream.

 - Here, you’ll see Latency Mode towards the bottom of your screen.